ckan/ckanext-scheming/README.md

 ### `choices`

-The `choices` list must be provided for select and multiple choice fields.
+The `choices` list may be provided for select and multiple choice fields.
 List elements include `label`s for human-readable text for each element (may be multiple languages like a [field label](#label))